philltran/message_private/README.md

 INTRODUCTION
 ------------
-A message type and entity reference fields to enable Message Stack to send and receive private messages.
-Messages of type "Private Message" are created and associated to user entities.
-The CRUD permissions associated to this message type are based on these entity reference fields, with the exception of CREATE, it uses the standard permission defined in the message_ui module.
+A message type and entity reference fields, enabling sending and receiving private messages using The Message Stack.
+Messages of type "Private Message" can be sent by creating the private_message message instance with fields referencing user entities or OG group entities using the submodule message_private_og.

 The message_private module includes the following.
 + A message type "Private Message" with entity reference field referencing users